HPV vaccine drastically reduces risk of cervical cancer, U.K. study finds

 Many people over the course of their lives become infected with and fight off HPV without any complications.
 In the United States, it’s the most commonly sexually transmitted infection, according to the U.S. Centers for Disease Control and Prevention.

-For a subset of people, however, over time the virus can cause cancer in the cervix, as well as in other parts of the body, such as male genitals, the mouth and throat.
+For a subset of people, however, over time the virus can cause cancer in the cervix as well as in other parts of the body, such as male genitals, the mouth and throat.

 “If you notice anything that’s not normal for you, tell your doctor,” she said.
 “In most cases it won’t be cancer.
 But if it is cancer, finding it at an early stage can make a real difference.”

-In January, the U.S. Department of Health and Human Services announced its own campaign to increase HPV vaccine uptake: Just less than half of young people in America have taken it, and 22 percent have completed the required cycle of doses, according to the agency.
+In January, the U.S. Department of Health and Human Services announced its own campaign to increase HPV vaccine uptake: Just less than half of young people in the United States have taken it, and 22 percent have completed the required cycle of doses, according to the agency.
 (Typically two to three doses of the vaccine are required, depending on the person’s age and the gap between shots.)

 HPV yearly causes close to 36,000 cancer cases in people of all genders in the United States, according to the CDC.